What is SCADA? Supervisory Control & SCADA System Guide for Plant Managers

 Distributed control system (DCS/SCADA) installation by Ashmit Engineering Ltd

 Picture a control room with screens showing live data: temperatures, flow rates, pressures, tank levels, and alarm states — all in one place.
+That is a SCADA system in action.

 The Four Core Components of a SCADA System